JustinGOSSES/ParallelSets_GameOfThrones/ParaSet_Oct2/README.md

 #### These changes move this parallel set visualization into more a data exploration tool.

 This is an improvement / alternative that builds upon a previous version by Jason Davies, who built d3.jparsets :  Example: <http://www.jasondavies.com/parallel-sets/>
 which was based on [Parallel Sets](http://eagereyes.org/parallel-sets) by Robert Kosara and Caroline Ziemkiewicz.

+#### More Information:
 More information can be found in a <a href="www.justingosses.com/parallelsets">blog</a> post and on <a href="https://github.com/JustinGOSSES/ParallelSets_GameOfThrones">github</a>.

 =====================================================

 This code applies the d3.parsets.userFilt.js file